Badges issued by TRANSIT COMPANIES BEGINNING WITH THE LETTER “A”

 In May 1950 Georgia Power Company drivers went on strike and during the five-week-long work stoppage, the company sought a buyer for its transit business.
 “In response to this, Atlanta businessmen Clement Evans, Granger Hansell and Inman Brandon, along with Leland Anderson of Columbus, Georgia, formed the Atlanta Transit Company and purchased the transportation properties on June 23, 1950, just over a month into the strike.
 More than 1,300 employees signed on to the new company and ended their strike.
 Anderson became the president of the ATC, and in September 1950 a Georgia Power vice president, Jackson Dick, joined to become the chairman of the board.”
 (Source: Wikepedia.)
 In 1951 Atlanta Transit Company acquired Suburban Coach Company and formed a subsidiary known as Metropolitan Transit System.
 In 1954 the company was running 116 buses over 105 route miles and 453 trolley coaches over 136 route miles.
 By 1956 the name had been changed to Atlanta Transit System, Inc. The company was taken over in 1972 by the publicly owned Metropolitan Atlanta Rapid Transit Authority, or MARTA.

-The second and third badge have a single threaded post and is hallmarked on the back for BASTIAN BROS CO ROCHESTER NY.
+The badges below have a single threaded post and are hallmarked on the back for BASTIAN BROS CO ROCHESTER NY.
 It measures 2″ tall.

 ATLANTIC BUS LINE I’ve been unable to find this company in any of my reference books, nor on line.
 Given its age and pristine condition, it may be a salesman’s sample with a mock company name.
 It came in a lot with another pristine condition badge which is also untraceable to an actual bus company.
 Moreover, three other Atlantic Bus Line badges are known and they all have the number “3” stamped on them, which again points to a badge made for a salesman sample.
 The badge measures 2″ x 2¼” and has one threaded post.